Terms and Conditions of the Weymouth & Dorset Music Festival

 Please arrive at least 15 minutes before your class and register with the Secretary.

 a) Solo and duet entrants are to perform a programme of a maximum of two pieces of their own choice.
 Beginners are allocated 3-5 minutes in total, intermediate players – 5-8 minutes, advanced players – 8-10 minutes.
-No piece should exceed 5 minutes in length.
 Groups will be allocated 10-15 minutes and may perform up to 3 pieces.
 Extra setting up time will be allowed for large instrumental groups.
 Entrants may be timed and the adjudicator informed if they exceed the time allowed.